Edward Mujica: Minnesota Twins

 On August 19, 2016, Mujica signed a minor league contract with the Minnesota Twins.
-On August 20, he was assigned to AAA Rochester.
+He made six appearances for the Triple–A Rochester Red Wings, compiling a 1.35 ERA with eight strikeouts and three saves across 6 1/3 innings.
+Mujica elected free agency following the season on November 7.

 Detroit Tigers

 On January 10, 2017, Mujica signed a minor league contract with the Detroit Tigers that included an invitation to spring training.
 On August 3, he was recalled from the Toledo Mud Hens by Detroit to replace Michael Fulmer, who was placed on the 10-day disabled list.
-At the time of his recall, Mujica had appeared in 46 games for Toledo, posting a 1–1 record, 12 saves, and a 2.35 ERA in 46 innings.
-On August 13, 2017, the Tigers designated Mujica for assignment.
+At the time of his recall, Mujica had appeared in 46 games for Toledo, posting a 1–1 record, 12 saves, and a 2.35 ERA in 56 innings.
+On August 13, the Tigers designated Mujica for assignment.
+He cleared waivers and was sent outright to Triple-A Toledo on August 15.
+He elected free agency on October 3.

-Second stint in St. Louis
+St. Louis Cardinals (second stint)

 On January 31, 2018, Mujica signed a minor league contract to return to the St. Louis Cardinals.
-He became a free agent after the season ended.

-Leones de Yucatan

-Mujica spent the 2019 season with the Leones de Yucatan of the Mexican Baseball League and he became a free agent after the season.
+He made 48 appearances for the Triple–A Memphis Redbirds, going 3–2 while logging a 3.68 ERA with 35 strikeouts and 13 saves across 51 1/3 innings pitched.
+Mujica elected free agency following the season on November 2.